rajch/LBCC-book/chapter5.md

 * _OrOperation_: this is an _AndOperation_, followed by zero or more _OROperator_s.
 * _OrOperator_: this is either the word `OR` (uppercase or lowercase), or the symbol `|`, followed by an _AndOperation_.

 As you can see, this is exactly the same as the way we process mathematical expressions.
 The only thing missing in the definition so far are the brackets, for precedence.
-We will handle these in the definition of _BooleanFactor_, by recursively calling the topmost level, _BooleanExpression_, just like we did in the case of factors in mathematical expressions. _BooleanExpression_ itself, currently equivalent to _Codndition_, needs to be modified to call the top of the complex condition recursive-descent hierarchy: _OrOperation_.
+We will handle these in the definition of _BooleanFactor_, by recursively calling the topmost level, _BooleanExpression_, just like we did in the case of factors in mathematical expressions. _BooleanExpression_ itself, currently equivalent to _Condition_, needs to be modified to call the top of the complex condition recursive-descent hierarchy: _OrOperation_.

 Here's the complete BNF for boolean expressions.